blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 ## getting enough of the polynomial

-we have $14$ queries to find a degree $14$ polynomial. with gaussian elimination, we can find a degree $m$ polynomial with $m+1$ values. so we are one value short.
+we have $14$ queries to find a degree $14$ polynomial. with either lagrange interpolation or gaussian elimination, we can find a degree $m$ polynomial with $m+1$ values. so we are one value short.

 the thing to note here is that we don't need to get the entire polynomial. since the coefficients follow some pattern, we will eventually be able to find the value of $SECRET$ anyways.